• Skip to primary navigation

 • I allowed 2 medium potatoes per person, plus 2 extra in case anyone wants seconds.
 But I have to say, make more than you think you will need because they WILL get eaten!

-• Rosemary – this is fresh rosemary, and you should pull all the little leaves off the main stem before scattering them on your potatoes.
-If you can’t get hold of fresh rosemary then use a couple of pinches of dried rosemary (or leave it out altogether).
+• Rosemary - this is fresh rosemary, and you should pull all the little leaves off the main stem before scattering them on your potatoes.
+If you can't get hold of fresh rosemary use a couple of pinches of dried rosemary (or leave it out altogether).
 You could also replace the rosemary with fresh thyme.

 • Salt and pepper – for seasoning.